I once was introduced at a conference as a "barrier remover." I've had a number of job titles, but that one feels the most natural to me.

 Every now and then I'm asked to present about a topic related to innovation, accessibility, entrepreneurship, social impact or personal wellness.
 My public speaking credits span numerous cities in seven countries, and I'm a reasonably candid and insightful interviewee.

-Organizations who have hosted me as speaker include the Royal National Institute of the Blind, the Unitech ICT Network, Ontario College of Art & Design, Children's Hospital of Philadelphia, Society for Technical Communication and the Universitat Autònoma de Barcelona.
+I've delivered presentations for Google, the White House, Royal National Institute of the Blind, Interaction Design Association, Unitech ICT Network, World Future Society, Children's Hospital of Philadelphia, Society for Technical Communication, MAXIMUS Center for Health Literacy, Future Insights Live, MEDx Stanford, CUSP Conference and the Universitat Autònoma de Barcelona.

 My media appearances include CBC Radio's "The Current," the BBC Ouch! network, National Public Radio (Baltimore & Austin), the Globe & Mail Canada, WBAL Radio, the Austin Chronicle, Fast Company and Baltimore Magazine.

 In 2015, I was named a "Change Maker" by Oliver Russell and interviewed on my efforts to empower people living with economic and physical challenges.

 Best way to contact me is via the Anikto website.
 Please don't try to sell me anything.
 If you're a recruiter, perform your due diligence first.